Uber and Lyft take different roads in search of profit

 “We prefer Lyft because it focuses on the most profitable business in North America, the largest rides market,” Cascend Securities analyst Eric Ross said.

 Lyft has integrated public transit information into its app for seven U.S. cities in the hopes of turning its app into a single transportation platform.
-Uber has integrated transit information of eight U.S. cities and allows customers in Las Vegas and Denver to purchase public transit tickets through its app.
+Uber is working on similar efforts, but to date has not integrated as many U.S. cities.

 Dan Morgan, portfolio manager at Synovus Trust, said Uber should focus on what it does best — connecting customers through its app — and ditch efforts to develop its own self-driving cars or passenger drone technology.